 Upon rising from the Pool, the Firstborn floated to Sangrar from Heaven encased in what looked like giant soap bubbles.
 Along the way, the bubbles multiplied, like a child had waved a soapy wand, and each trailing bubble contained another of the Firstborn’s people.
 These were the Secondborn, who, like the Firstborn, weren’t really born at all.

 The Secondborn landed on Sangrar, but far away from the Firstborn, who landed at Jahar, where the Ealar and Elehu were waiting for them.
-The Craeylu attended too, by means of a holographic projection trick from Finbardin’s grassy balcony.
-The gods had come to prophecize, utter dire warnings and generally dampen the spirits of what would have otherwise been a most excellent day.
-Omens and foretellings ususally aren’t a cause for celebration.
+The Craeylu attended too, by means of a holographic projection trick from Finbardin’s grassy balcony in the Outermost Heavens.
+The gods came to prophecize, utter dire warnings and generally dampen the spirits of what would have otherwise been a most excellent day.
+Omens and foretellings usually aren’t a cause for celebration.
 More often than not, they predict doom of some sort and the First Congress of the Gods, as this grand meeting was later named, stayed true to form.

 During the Congress, the Firstborn learned, mostly from Lillandra, that the eternally bright world upon which they’d landed would someday be plunged into darkness, that Sorrow would enter the world and try to rule them, that there were strict prohibitions as to whom they might love (in the physical sense only, they were free to give their hearts away to whomever they pleased, so long as they knew the rules on what could and couldn’t be consummated).

 As channelers, the Firstborn all heard earthsong the moment they landed among the Stones and it delighted them, but they didn’t know what it meant until the gods explained the everything.
-By the end of the rather long-winded explanation, they knew that they had to pray and pray often to the Earth mother, even though they didn’t understand what it meant to pray.
-Nonetheless, they nodded dutifully and then one of them asked.
+By the end of the rather long-winded explanation, they knew that they had to pray and pray often to the Earth Mother, even though they didn’t understand what it meant to pray.
+Nonetheless, they nodded dutifully and then one of them asked for clarification.

 The Firstborn found the Secondborn in reasonable numbers, at least a score or so, enough for each race to go forth and multiply (it went hand in hand with prayer) without too much inbreeding.
-Nammoran and Dar, however, found a whole gaggle of Secondborn, enough to form tribes of Fair Folk and clans of Forge Folk.
+Nammoran and Dar, however, found a whole gaggle of Secondborn, enough to form the Fair Folk tribes and the Forge Folk clans.
 Elves and Dwarves were always the most populous of the Elder Races, especially after the Reckoning.